Stroop Task

 - Consider color-blind friendly palettes (avoid red-green only)

-- Test color visibility on actual display devices
+- Test color visibility on the actual display devices

 Common Issues and Solutions